JamesMartin1998/JavaScript-Project/README.md

 ## Credits

-- The video was embedded from Youtube (https://www.youtube.com/watch?v=Kov2G0GouBw&t=4s) and features the TV show 'The Big Bang Theory'
+- The video was embedded from Youtube (https://www.youtube.com/watch?v=Kov2G0GouBw&t=4s) and features the TV show 'The Big Bang Theory'.
-- The image showing which weapons beat each other is from Wikipedia (https://en.wikipedia.org/wiki/File:Rock_paper_scissors_lizard_spock.png)
+- The image showing which weapons beat each other is from Wikipedia (https://en.wikipedia.org/wiki/File:Rock_paper_scissors_lizard_spock.png).
-- The images used for the weapons are from tonyflorida.com and were edited and cropped to size using Microsoft Paint (https://tonyflorida.com/rock-paper-scissors-lizard-spock-rules/)
+- The images used for the weapons are from tonyflorida.com and were edited and cropped to size using Microsoft Paint (https://tonyflorida.com/rock-paper-scissors-lizard-spock-rules/).
-- The trophy image is from clipartkey.com (https://www.clipartkey.com/downpng/ibiThR_1-gif-clipart-clip-art-trophy-1st-clipart/)
+- The trophy image is from clipartkey.com (https://www.clipartkey.com/downpng/ibiThR_1-gif-clipart-clip-art-trophy-1st-clipart/).
-- The handshake image is from clipart.world (https://clipart.world/handshake-clipart/)
+- The handshake image is from clipart.world (https://clipart.world/handshake-clipart/).
-- Social links code was used from Code Institutes Love Running Project
+- Social links code was used from Code Institutes Love Running Project.
-- Icons used for social links are from Font Awesome
+- Icons used for social links are from Font Awesome.
+- Thanks to my mentor Ronan for his support throughout this project.